appscode-cloud/docs/docs/platform/selfhost-setup/install/azure-marketplace.md

 ### 9. Generate Installer and Documentation

 Click the "Deploy" button to submit your information.
-AppsCode will generate the installer and provide the necessary documentation.
+KubeDB Platform will generate the installer and provide the necessary documentation.

 ### 10. Deploy KubeDB Platform